Márcia Lopes: Career

 Lopes made her senior international debut at the 2017 World Championships in Pesaro, Italy.
 She finished 90th in the all-around during the qualification round with a total score of 30.200.
 She competed at the 2018 African Rhythmic Gymnastics Championships in Cairo, Egypt, where she finished 12th in the all-around with a total score of 28.600.
 She also finished sixth in the hoop final and eighth in both the ball and the clubs finals.

 Lopes competed at the 2019 World Championships, where she finished 110th in the all-around during the qualification round.
 At the 2020 African Rhythmic Gymnastics Championships in Sharm el-Sheikh, Egypt, she finished eleventh in the all-around with a total score of 35.150.
 She also placed sixth in the ball final, eighth in the clubs final, and seventh in the ribbon final.

-On 28 May 2021, Lopes received the tripartite invitation for the 2020 Olympic Games.
+On 28 May 2021, Lopes received the tripartite invitation for the 2020 Olympic Games in Tokyo, Japan.
 She was the first Cape Verdean athlete to qualify for a 2020 Olympic spot.
 This was the fourth time that a Cape Verdean rhythmic gymnast competed in the Olympics after Wania Monteiro competed in 2004 and 2008, and Elyane Boal competed in 2016.
 She finished twenty-sixth in the qualification for the individual all-around.